wproctor23/gwda253-final-project-1/README.md

 # GWDA253 Final Project

 ## Purpose
 Students will show advanced knowledge of how to create a Custom theme in WordPress using modern web development tools.
-This is also an exercise in `team building`, `trouble shooting` and `communication` as well as students displaying the ability to use current knowledge to adapt and build an application with new found tools and components that they ascertained out how to use themselves.
+This is also an exercise in `team building`, `trouble shooting` and `communication` as well as students displaying the ability to use current knowledge to adapt and build an application with new found tools and components that they ascertained how to use themselves.

 ## Goal
 [Convert this Github repository](https://github.com/kingluddite/bhs-static) into a WordPress custom theme.